AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 ## 📑`fillTheDataType`

-Given the following incomplete code, replace the `?` placeholder and add the correct data type for the following variables.
+Given the following incomplete code, uncomment the code and replace the `?` placeholder and add the correct data type for the variable creation code.

 ```java
 public void fillTheDataType() {